mgowanlock/gpu_supersmoother/README.md

 ## Python Interface
-The Python interface calls a C shared library that has the compiled sources.
+The Python interface calls a C shared library of the compiled sources.
 You can either build the shared libraries or use the precompiled shared libraries.
 We recommend building them from source, because there are a couple of machine specific parameters that should be set.

-To build the shared libraries from source, open the Makefile and modify the following variables (descriptions of parameters are above).
+To build the shared libraries from source, open the Makefile and modify the following variables (descriptions of the parameters are above).
 ```
 -DNUMGPU=1
 -DBETA=0.75
 -DNTHREADSCPU=16
 ```

 Next, run the following command, which will build the shared libraries.
-Note that these binaries are large, as they are compiled to maximize GPU compatibility, and are compiled for the following compute capabilities: 6.0, 6.1, 7.0, 7.2, 7.5, 8.0 (these encompass Pascal, Volta, Turing, and Ampere architectures).
+Note that these binaries are large, as they are compiled to maximize GPU compatibility, and thus are compiled for the following compute capabilities: 6.0, 6.1, 7.0, 7.2, 7.5, 8.0 (these encompass Pascal, Volta, Turing, and Ampere architectures).
 ```
 $make make_python_shared_libs
 ```